-- By (OP :please insert the date = [...]
-7 years and 6 months after the date of entry into force of the Directive), the Commission shall carry out an evaluation of this Directive to assess the progress towards its objectives and the need to amend its provisions in order to set more specific requirements to achieve the objectives of this Directive [...].
-This evaluation shall take into account, inter alia, the following elements: - (a) the experience gained through the implementation of this Directive; - (b) the data and information referred to in Article 18; - (c) relevant scientific and analytical data, including results from research projects funded by the Union; - (d) an analysis of the gap towards achieving healthy soils by 2050; - (e) an analysis of the possible need to adapt to scientific and technical progress the provisions of this Directive in particular regarding the following items: - (i) the definition of healthy soils; - (ii) the establishment of criteria for soil descriptors listed in Part C of Annex I and soil sealing and soil destruction indicators listed in Part D of Annex I; - (iii) the addition of new soil descriptors for monitoring purposes. - The Commission shall present a report on the main findings of the evaluation referred to in paragraph 1 to the European Parliament, the Council, the European Economic and Social Committee, and the Committee of the Regions.
+- 1. By (OP: please insert the date = 7 years and 6 months after the date of entry into force of the Directive), the Commission shall carry out an evaluation of this Directive to assess the progress towards its objectives and the need to amend its provisions in order to set more specific requirements to achieve the objectives of this Directive.
+This evaluation shall take into account, inter alia, the following elements: - (a) the experience gained through the implementation of this Directive; - (b) the data and information referred to in Article 18; - (c) relevant scientific and analytical data, including results from research projects funded by the Union;

+- (d) an analysis of the gap towards achieving healthy soils by 2050; - (da) an analysis of the effectiveness of the support provided by Member States to improve soil health and soil resilience; - (e) an analysis of the possible need to adapt to scientific and technical progress the provisions of this Directive in particular regarding the following items: - (i) the definition of healthy soils; - (ii) the establishment of criteria for soil descriptors listed in Part C of Annex I and soil sealing and soil removal indicators listed in Part D of Annex I; - (iii) the addition of new soil descriptors for monitoring purposes or the adjustment of existing soil descriptors and criteria in Annex I; - (iv) the sustainable target values and operational trigger values for the soil descriptors pursuant to Article 7(2) and Parts A and B of Annex I taking into account, inter alia, the objective to ensure a level playing field within internal market; - (v) the possibility of establishing higher percentage of a subset of sampling points chosen for the analysis of the soil biodiversity descriptors referred to in Annex I part C based on the results of the first monitoring cycle. - 2.
+The Commission shall present a report on the main findings of the evaluation referred to in paragraph 1 to the European Parliament, the Council, the European Economic and Social Committee, and the Committee of the Regions, accompanied, where appropriate, by a legislative proposal.